Ar$\chi$i-Textile Composites: Role of Weave Architecture on Mode-I Fracture Toughness in Woven Composites: Results and Discussion

 For architected weave composites, the R-curve showed a counter-intuitive path.
 Transition regions between different sub-patterns exhibited a sudden increase in ${G_{Ic}}$ values, while ${G_{Ic}}$ values remained nearly consistent within the sub-patterns.
-Contrary to our expectations, regions with longer floats displayed notably high ${G_{Ic}}$ values, given that the uniform satin weave displayed lower ${G_{Ic}}$ than the twill weave due to their higher yarn mobility.
+Contrary to our expectations, regions with longer floats (with high $n_g$) displayed notably high ${G_{Ic}}$ values when transitioning from regions with shorter floats (with low $n_g$).
+This was observed even though the uniform satin weave (higher $n_g$) displayed lower ${G_{Ic}}$ than the twill weave (relatively lower $n_g$) due to their higher yarn mobility.
 However, in architected weave composites, the longer floats are still connected to the plain weave region, which restricts the yarn mobility of the floats.
 Therefore, for architected patterns, the energy required for fiber pull-out and fracture will be higher resulting in a higher ${G_{Ic}}$ value.
 Such insights suggest strategies to design weave patterns with sub-patterns to arrest crack growth and delay the final failure.

 We determined Digital Image Correlation (DIC) strain maps ahead of the crack tip at crack lengths between 55 mm and 70 mm for compact tensile specimens of plain weave and architected weave composites, presented in \textbf{Figure} \ref{img:resGvADIC}.
 From these maps, we observed two vital points to describe the differences in crack propagation between uniform and architected weave composites.
 For plain weave composites, the fracture process zone (FPZ), which is characterized by the strain concentration area ahead of the crack tip, showed no significant changes in size and shape.
 However, for architected weave composites, the FPZ exhibited considerable variations in both size and shape.
 The varying FPZ in these composites can be observed in \textbf{Figure} \ref{img:resGvADIC}(b-d).
-Although we did not see a direct correlation between FPZ size and fracture toughness, this variation is an important observation to highlight the impact of multiple sub-patterns in woven composites.
+Although we did not see a direct correlation between FPZ size and fracture energy, this variation is an important observation to highlight the impact of multiple sub-patterns in woven composites.